Where does Japan rank? TIMSS 2023, an international survey report on mathematics and science covering 64 countries

-The International Society for the Assessment of Educational Achievement, headquartered in the Netherlands, has released the Trends in International Mathematics and Science Study (TIMSS) 2023, which surveyed the academic ability of children in the same grade in a total of 64 countries.
-It has become clear which countries' children achieved high scores.
+The International Association for the Evaluation of Educational Achievement, headquartered in the Netherlands, has released the Trends in International Mathematics and Science Study (TIMSS) 2023, which surveyed the academic ability of children in the same grade in a total of 64 countries.
+The results reveal which countries' children achieved high scores.

 International Results - TIMSS 2023